ShaqGrant/rez/resume.md

 * Object-oriented programming: Python, Java, C\#, C

 ### Summary
-I'm a young programmer from Kingston, Jamaica.
-I'm currently pursuing a BSc in Computer Science at UWI and I'm looking for new opportunities to expand my arsenal of skills.
+A young programmer from Kingston, Jamaica.
+Currently pursuing a BSc in Computer Science at UWI(almost done) and looking for new opportunities to expand my arsenal of skills.
 Having been exposed to a variety of programming concepts at UWI has broadened my experience but you'll find me most at home devising creative ways to solve new problems.
 I have a passion for Software Development, Networking and Cybersecurity with a love for Game Development as a hobby.
 I'm a quick learner who's always eager to learn new concepts and pick up new technologies.

 ### Education
 **University of the West Indies** (Mona)